ConorOBrien-Foxx/Jolf/docs/Walkthrough.md

 This uses Jolf's character-capture token, `'`. `'!` transpiles to `"!"`.

 An equivalent-but-shorter program would be `"Greetings, %!"i`, which uses `%` to interpolate `i` into the string.
-Using a soon-to-be-added feature `¦`, i.e. instring interpolation, this can be shortened 1 byte:
+Using a soon-to-be-added feature `¦`, i.e. instring interpolation, this can be shortened 1 byte, since we can omit the trailing quote.

     "Greetings, ¦i!